 Water, Water, Not Anywhere, and We Need a Drop to Drink

 And all the congregation of the children of Israel journeyed from the wilderness of Sin, after their journeys, according to the commandment of the LORD, and pitched in Rephidim: and there was no water for the people to drink.
 Wherefore the people did chide with Moses, and said, Give us water that we may drink.
 And Moses said unto them, Why chide ye with me? wherefore do ye tempt the LORD?
 And the people thirsted there for water; and the people murmured against Moses, and said, Wherefore is this that thou hast brought us up out of Egypt, to kill us and our children and our cattle with thirst?
 And Moses cried unto the LORD, saying, What shall I do unto this people? they be almost ready to stone me.
 And the LORD said unto Moses, Go on before the people, and take with thee of the elders of Israel; and thy rod, wherewith thou smotest the river, take in thine hand, and go.
 Behold, I will stand before thee upon the rock in Horeb; and thou shalt smite the rock, and there shall come water out of it, that the people may drink.
 And Moses did so in the sight of the elders of Israel.
-And he called the name of the place Massah, and Meribah, because of the chiding of the children of Israel, and because they tempted the LORD, saying, Is the LORD among us, or not?-Exodus 17:1-7***Before the Red Sea was divinely parted and the Israelites walked across on their journey from Egyptian slavery to Canaan, the Promised Land, the Israelites became fearful of the Egyptians.
+And he called the name of the place Massah, and Meribah, because of the chiding of the children of Israel, and because they tempted the LORD, saying, Is the LORD among us, or not?-Exodus 17:1-7***Before the Red Sea was divinely parted and the Israelites walked across during their journey from Egyptian slavery to Canaan, the Promised Land, the Israelites became fearful of the Egyptians.
 Thus, the Israelites cried aloud to the Lord God and spoke worriedly and questioningly to Moses.
-After Moses and Moses' older brother Aaron led the Israelites into the waterless desert wilderness of Shur, the Israelites grumblingly questioned Moses when they came upon bitter water.
+After Moses and Moses' older brother Aaron led the Israelites into the desert wilderness of Shur, the Israelites questioned Moses when they came upon bitter water.
 In the desert wilderness of Sin, the Israelites were hungry and grumbled against Moses, and Aaron, and, according to Moses, against the Lord God.
-Approximately 1 1/2 years after grumbling in the desert wilderness of Sin, the Israelites began grumbling against Moses, Aaron and the Lord God when 10 of their fellow Israelites spoke of the gigantic inhabitants and structures that they saw in the Promised Land, the land of milk and honey, and inhabited by idolaters, that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel), and to their descendants.
-Afterwards, the Lord God told Moses and Aaron that none of the grumblers 20 years old and older would enter the Promised Land.
-During the 40th year of their journey, 123-year-old Aaron died and was buried upon Mount Hor, and Moses went upon Mount Nebo.
-The Lord God showed Moses the Promised Land, and 120-year-old Moses died and was divinely buried.
-Over 1,300 years after Joshua, Moses' successor, led the Israelites across the divinely parted Jordan River and onto the Promised Land, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Jacob's 4th born son Judah to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist, from the tribe of Jacob's 3rd born son Levi, the birth tribe of Aaron and Moses.
+Approximately 1 1/2 years after grumbling in the desert wilderness of Sin, the Israelites began grumbling against Moses, Aaron and the Lord God when 10 of the spies Moses sent to Canaan spoke about the gigantic inhabitants and structures that they saw in the Promised Land, the inhabited by idolaters that the Lord God promised to give to Abraham (Abram the Hebrew), and to Abraham's son Isaac, and to Isaac's youngest fraternal twin son Jacob (Israel), and to their descendants.
+The Lord God told Moses and Aaron that none of the grumblers 20 years old and older would enter the Promised Land.
+During the 40th year of their journey, 123-year-old Aaron the high priest died upon Mount Hor, and Moses went upon Mount Nebo.
+The Lord God showed Moses the Promised Land, and 120-year-old Moses the prophet died and was divinely buried.
+Over 1,300 years after Joshua, Moses' aide and successor from the tribe of Ephraim, led the Israelites across the divinely parted Jordan River and onto the Promised Land, John the Baptist and Jesus the Christ, the Son of God, were born.
+John the Baptist was born into the tribe of Jacob's 3rd born son Levi, the birth tribe of Aaron and Moses, to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born into the tribe of Jacob's 4th born son Judah to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
 Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
 The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-Jesus fasted for 40 days and nights and was tempted.
-Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
 In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
-In a synagogue in Capernaum, Galilee, Jesus spoke of the Israelites, and the desert wilderness of Sin, and the bread of God, and Jesus proclaimed himself to be the bread of life.-Genesis 11:26-50:26, Exodus, Numbers, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 7:20-29, Matthew, Mark, Luke, John, Acts 1:1-26
+In a synagogue in Capernaum, Galilee, Jesus spoke about the Israelites, and the desert wilderness of Sin, and the bread of God, and Jesus identified himself as the bread of life.-Genesis 11:26-50:26, Exodus, Numbers, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 7:20-29, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: